 Basis of Presentation.
-The accompanying consolidated financial statements include the accounts of LTC, our wholly-owned subsidiaries and our controlled partnership, prior to its liquidation in 2013.
+The accompanying consolidated financial statements include the accounts of LTC and our wholly-owned subsidiaries.
 All intercompany investments, accounts and transactions have been eliminated.

-Any reference to the number of properties, number of schools, number of units, number of beds, and yield on investments in real estate are unaudited and outside the scope of our independent registered public accounting firm's audit of our consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board.
+Any reference to the number of properties, number of units, number of beds, and yield on investments in real estate are unaudited and outside the scope of our independent registered public accounting firm's audit of our consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board.